 In general, most patients are given a mesothelioma life expectancy of somewhere between four and 18 months.
 Close to 40 percent of all mesothelioma victims live for a year post-diagnosis, while only about 20 percent make it to the two-year mark.
 The good news is that the pleural or peritoneal mesothelioma prognosis given to a patient does depend largely on a number of individualized factors, some of which are actually within the patient’s direct control.

 Factors Affecting Prognosis

-The most influential factors that doctors look at, in developing a mesothelioma prognosis, pertain to the disease itself, including: the stage of advancement, cell type and location of origin.
-Other influential factors are related to the patient directly, including: age, gender and general health at the time of diagnosis.
-All of these factors together help determine what type of treatment(s) an individual is eligible, which of course, plays perhaps the most important role of all in one’s ultimate prognosis.
+The most influential factors that doctors look at, in developing a mesothelioma prognosis, pertain to the disease itself, including the stage of advancement, cell type, and location of origin.
+Other influential factors are related to the patient directly, including age, gender, and general health at the time of diagnosis.
+All of these factors together help determine what type of treatment(s) an individual is eligible for, which of course, plays perhaps the most important role of all in one’s ultimate prognosis.

 Future Outlook for Mesothelioma Patients

 Although progress has been slow, there has been some advancement in treatment methodology and diagnostic procedures—resulting in slight improvements in the average pleural and peritoneal mesothelioma prognosis.
 It is expected that, as research into the disease and treatment measures continue, the overall mesothelioma survival rate will begin to improve significantly.
 Cancer experts particularly stress the importance of developing improved diagnostic and screening measures, as the key to successfully combating the illness often lies in early detection.